 All members come into office for the Waikato District Council on the day after the day the candidate is declared to be elected (i.e. the day after the first public notice declaring the result is made).
 [Section 115, Local Electoral Act 2001]

 All members leave office for the Waikato District Council when the members elected at the next election come into office.
 [Section 116, Local Electoral Act 2001]

-If at the close of nominations, the number of candidates is less than the number of vacancies, the unfilled vacancies become extraordinary vacancies and are treated as occurring on polling day (8 October 2022).
-[Section 64, Local Electoral Act 2001]
+If at the close of nominations, the number of candidates is less than the number of vacancies, the unfilled vacancies become extraordinary vacancies and are treated as occurring on polling day (for the By-Election, this is Friday 17 February 2023).
+[Section 64, Local Electoral Act 2001] A member is disqualified from holding office in a local authority under the following provisions: